 Although usually studied separately, many bees collect both nectar and pollen over the course of a foraging bout.
 EECB PhD student Jacob Francis and Postdoctoral Researcher Felicity Muth are tackling the question of how bees forage for multiple rewards from ecological and cognitive perspectives.

 We recently found that "multitasking" foragers (that collect both pollen and nectar from flowers) can learn that one floral color predicts a nectar reward, whereas another color predicts pollen (Biology Letters).
+More recently, Felicity found (Behavioral Ecology 2018) that the presence of a pollen fatty acid enhances learning color-nectar associations.
 In his Behavioral Ecology paper, Jake explores how individual foragers structure their collection of nectar vs. pollen in relation to what the colony needs and what the flower offers.